executors/executors/explanatory.md

 it is known at compile time that no dependency exists avoids both hazards.

-Moreover, common types of executor may not naturally create execution in terms of continutions on futures. `bulk_async_execute` is a better match for these cases because it does not require a predecessor dependency.
+Moreover, common types of executor may not naturally create execution in terms of continutions on futures as expected by `bulk_then_execute`.
+`bulk_async_execute` is a better match for these cases because it does not require accomodating a predecessor dependency.

 ### `bulk_async_post`